 For some reason, Xiaomi has not included earphones along with the device.
 A transparent silicon case also comes in the box to snap on for instant protection against scratches.

 As much as the company claims it a worthy upgrade over its predecessor, will the phone be able to prove itself in the crowded mid-range segment?
-Let’s find out in our real life review.back to menu ↑
+Let’s find out in our real life review.

 Redmi Note 6 Pro is definitely a style statement.
-From the design point of view, if you are holding the Mi A2, Redmi Note 5 pro and the Note 6 pro, you’ll notice striking similarities between the three phones.
+From the design point of view, if you are holding the Xiaomi Mi A2, Redmi Note 5 pro and the Note 6 pro, you’ll notice striking similarities between the design of the three phones.

-A dual camera is vertically placed on the top left of the phone’s back with a flash between the two camera lenses.
-A shiny ring encircles the camera to add to the beauty.
-The module is, however, slightly protruding which does not let the phone lie flat on the surface.
+A dual camera is vertically placed on the top left of the phone’s back, and a shiny ring encircles the camera to add to its beauty.
+The module is, however, slightly protruding, which does not let the phone lie flat on the surface.